Best Nearly New Car Deals - June 2025

 Buying a nearly new car or pre-registered car from a trusted dealer is a great way to save you money.
-We pick the best nearly new cars we've found on sale with the biggest discounts available
+Here are our picks of the best nearly new cars we've found on sale for a range of budgets.

 If you're after a nearly new car then you've come to the right place.
-We've searched high and low for the best deals on nearly new cars in the UK and this page is where you'll find our top value for money picks.
+We've searched high and low for the best deals on nearly new cars in the UK, from affordable city cars right up to family SUVs, electric cars and more.
+This page is where you'll find our top value for money picks.

-There's also the fact you can skip any waiting lists.
-So rather than having to wait several months for your new car, you can get behind the wheel straight away.
-Nearly new cars tend to have a few hundred miles on the clock, but you'll still get to enjoy that new car experience (and new car smell).
+There's also the fact you can skip any waiting lists and get behind the wheel straight away.
+Nearly new cars tend to have some miles on the clock, but you'll still get to enjoy most of that new-car experience and new-car smell.

 Need some help choosing what car to buy?
 Check out our in depth car reviews.
 We also have plenty of useful advice on how to buy a new car and Approved Used schemes.